wonordel/Horaizan/README.en.md

 ## Acknowledgements

-Thanks to the PySide6 community and everyone who has contributed to the development of this project.
+Thanks to the PySide6 community and everyone who has contributed to the development of this project ❤️.

 ---

 **Note**: This project is in an inactive development stage and various bugs may appear(they will be here, I made it myself).
-If you find errors or have suggestions for improvement, please do not create an issue or submit a pull request.
+If you find errors or have suggestions for improvement, please do not create an issue or submit a pull request ❤️.